-What are the most popular dog breeds in Brittany.
-The Breton Epagnol is an elegant handsome man and an outstanding hunter.
-What are the good qualities
+What are the most popular dog breeds in Brittany?
+The Breton Epagnole is an elegant, handsome breed and an outstanding hunter.
+What are the good qualities?

-ORIGIN: Country of origin - France, province of Bretonne.
+ORIGIN: Country of origin - France, province of Breton.
 Currently ranked first among French sporting breeds.
-Probably one of the oldest breeds of Epagnoles, improved in the early 20th century by a variety of outcrossing and selection.
+Probably one of the oldest breeds of Epagnoles, improved in the early 20th century by various outcrosses and selection.

-The draft breed standard was drawn up in Nantes, in 1907, and was adopted on June 7, 1908 at the first General Assembly held in the city of Ludeac (then department of the Côte du Nord, now called the Côte d'Armor).
-This was the first standard of the Club Breton Natural Short-tailed Epagnoles ".
+The draft standard for the breed was drawn up in Nantes, in 1907, and was adopted on June 7, 1908 at the first General Assembly held in the city of Loudéac (then department of Côté du Nord, now called Côté d'Armor).
+This was the first standard of the Club Breton Natural Short-tailed Epagnoles.

-GENERAL APPEARANCE: Smallest Pointing Dog.
-Epanyol Breton refers to Braccoïde - short tail or tailless.
+GENERAL APPEARANCE: The smallest pointing dog.
+Epagnole Breton refers to Braccoïde - short tailed or tailless.
 The build is harmonious, the constitution is solid, but not ponderous.
-In general, slender and lean, without unnecessary weight, but at the same time it looks quite elegant.
-The dog is energetic, the look is clear, gives the impression of an intelligent dog.
-Distinctive features of the breed are its short stature with vigor, which preserved the desired short-legged model during development, which was recorded by dog breeders.
+Overall slim and lean, without unnecessary bulk, but at the same time looks quite elegant.
+The dog is energetic, has a clear look, makes an impression smart dog.
+Distinctive features breed is its short stature with energy, which during development retained the desired short-legged model, which was recorded by dog breeders.

-IMPORTANT PROPORTIONS: The skull is longer than the muzzle in a ratio of 3: 2.
-The head is in proportion to the body.
+IMPORTANT PROPORTIONS: The skull is longer than the muzzle in a ratio of 3:2.
+The head is proportional to the body.
 The depth of the chest from withers to sternum is slightly less than half the height of the dog.
-A dog of a square format - the length of the body (from the angle of the shoulder to the ischial bone) is equal to the height at the withers.
+The dog is square - the length of the body (from the corner of the shoulder to the ischium) is equal to the height at the withers.

-BEHAVIOR / TEMPERAMENT: The dog adapts to any environment, friendly, with an intelligent and attentive expression, balanced character.
-A versatile dog, suitable for any hunting in any terrain, with a pronounced hunting habits.
-It is worth noting the search hunting qualities, running, flair, orientation on the terrain, quick reaction and the duration of the stand on game, as well as quick recovery of strength and the ability to learn.
+BEHAVIOR / CHARACTER: The dog adapts to any environment, is friendly, with an intelligent and attentive expression, a balanced character.
+A universal dog, suitable for any hunt on any terrain, with a pronounced hunting habit.
+It is worth noting search hunting qualities, running, flair, orientation on the ground, speed of reaction and duration of the stance on game, as well as rapid recovery of strength and the ability to learn.

 HEAD: The head is prominent, dry.

-SKULL: Slightly rounded when viewed from the front or from the side.
-Viewed from above, the longitudinal regions are slightly convex.
-The upper lines of the head and muzzle are parallel.
+SKULL: Slightly rounded when viewed from the front or side.
+When viewed from above, the longitudinal areas are slightly convex.
+The top lines of the head and muzzle are parallel.
 The width of the skull when measured between the zygomatic arches is less than its length.
-The superciliary arches are not pronounced, but form a slightly rounded contour.
-The front beard and sagittal comb are weakly marked.
+The brow ridges are not pronounced, but form a slightly rounded contour.
+The anterior beard and arrow-shaped comb are poorly defined.
 Moderate transition from forehead to muzzle.

-Nose: Large, with very wide, moist and wide open nostrils.
-The color is harmoniously combined with the color - the same can be said about the fringes of the pupils and eye sockets.
+Nose: Large, with very wide, moist and wide-open nostrils.
+The color is harmoniously combined with the coloring - the same can be said about the border of the pupils and eye sockets.

 Lips: Well defined, not too large, relatively thin and tightly compressed.
-The lower lip is covered by the upper lip in some places, while the contour of the upper lip gradually bends towards the junction of both lips, and this junction is not too noticeable and is tightly covered.
-In general, no discoloration was observed.
+Underlip in some places it is covered by the top, the outline upper lip gradually bends towards the junction of both lips, and this junction is not too noticeable and is tightly covered.
+In general, no discoloration is observed.

 Cheeks: Not heavy, the skin fits tightly.

 Eyes: Slightly slanted.
-The expression is smart, gentle and outspoken.
-Slightly oval, not sunken, with clear, well-colored and tight-fitting eyelids.
-The colors of the iris, in harmony with the color of the coat, are mostly dark.
-The expression of the eyes, combined with the protruding base of the ears, creates a truly "Breton expression".
+The expression is intelligent, soft and frank.
+Slightly oval, not sunken, with clear, clearly colored and tightly fitting eyelids.
+Iris colors harmonize with coat color, mostly dark.
+The expression of the eyes combined with the protruding base of the ears creates a truly “Breton expression”.

-Ears: Set high, triangular in shape, relatively large and rather short (if pulled forward, the tips of the ears will be farther than the body).
-Partially covered with wavy hair, especially in the upper part.
-The rest of the areas are covered with short hair.
-Always mobile when the dog is alert or in motion.
+Ears: Set high triangular shape, relatively large and quite short (if pulled forward, the tips of the ears will be further than the body).
+Partially covered with wavy hair, especially on the top.
+The remaining parts are covered with short hair.
+Always active when the dog is alert or on the move.

-NECK: Of medium length and well-muscled, in the shape of a slightly concave, but by no means a convex truncated cone.
-Smoothly into the shoulders.
-No dewlap.
+NECK: Of medium length and well-muscled, has the shape of a slightly concave, but in no case convex, truncated cone.
+Smoothly blends into the shoulders.
+There is no dewlap.

-Withers: Fairly long, not very prominent, not loaded.
+Withers: Sufficiently long, not very prominent, not loaded.

-Croup: Straight, short and strong, merging smoothly into the tail.
+Croup: Straight, short and strong, blending smoothly into the tail.

-Chest: Comes down to the level of the ulna, wide.
-Ribs well defined but not bulging.
-The sternum is broad and rises slightly towards the back.
-The farthest ribs are long and curved.
+Chest: Descends to level ulna, wide.
+The ribs are clearly defined, but do not protrude.
+The sternum is wide and rises slightly towards the rear.
+The outermost ribs are long and curved.

-TAIL: Set on high, extended horizontally when moving (or slightly drooping), often wagging when alert or working.
-Epanyol Breton can be born without a tail, or with a very short tail.
-When docking the tail, the ideal length is 3 to 6 cm, the docked tail should not be longer than 10 cm.
+TAIL: Set high, extended horizontally (or slightly drooped) when moving, wagging frequently when the dog is alert or at work.
+The Breton Epagnole can be born without a tail or with a very short tail.
+When docking the tail, the ideal length is 3 to 6 cm, docked tail should not be longer than 10 cm.

-FOREQUARTERS: The legs are well balanced.
+FOREQUARTERS: Limbs well balanced.
 The joints are flexible and strong.

-Shoulder: Flexible, long (30% of the height at the withers), close fitting to the body, well muscled.
-Its inclination is between 55 and 60 ° to the horizon.
-The distance between the shoulder blades is 5 cm (2 ").
+Shoulder blade: Movable, long (30% of the height at the withers), close to the body with well-developed muscles.
+Its inclination is between 55 and 60° to the horizon.
+The distance between the shoulder blades is 5 cm (2").

-Shoulder: Tight, powerful and well muscled.
-It is slightly longer than the scapula. humeral-scapular joint 115 and 120 °.
+Shoulder: Dense, powerful and very muscular.
+It is slightly longer than the shoulder blade. humeroscapular joint 115 and 120 °.

 Forearm: Muscular and dry.
-Slightly longer than the shoulder.
+Slightly longer than shoulder.
 Vertically placed

 Elbow: Close to the body.

-Wrist: Flexible, slightly sloping (between 15 and 20 ° from vertical).
+Wrist: Flexible, slightly inclined (between 15 and 20° from vertical).

 Feet: Round, tightly knit.

-HINDQUARTERS: Seen from the rear, well balanced and parallel.
+HINDQUARTERS: Seen from behind, well balanced and parallel.

-Upper thigh: Strong with prominent, prominent muscles.
-It should be inclined between 70 and 75 ° to the horizontal.
+Thigh: Strong with prominent, prominent muscles.
+It should be inclined between 70 and 75° to the horizontal.

-Lower thigh: Slightly longer than the thigh with lean, well-defined muscles.
-Wide at the top, gradually decreasing towards the tarsal junction.
+Lower leg: Slightly longer than the thigh with lean, defined muscles.
+Wide at the top, gradually decreasing towards the junction with the tarsus.

 Tarsus: Dry, with visible tendons.

-Feet: See forelegs.
+Feet: See forelimbs.
 The peculiarity is that the rear ones are slightly larger than the front ones.

-GAIT / MOVEMENT: Runs in different ways, with a light but powerful gait, even and lively.
-The legs move straight, the body does not twitch or bend too much, while the top line remains parallel to the ground.
-In the field, he most often runs at a light gallop, stride is fast and of medium length, the hind legs are slightly shifted back (matched light canter).
+GAIT / MOVEMENT: Runs differently, with a light but powerful gait, evenly and briskly.
+The feet move straight, the body does not twitch or bend too much, and the top line remains parallel to the ground.
+In the field he most often runs at a light gallop, his stride is fast and of medium length, hind legs move back a little (selected light gallop).

 HAIR: The coat is fine, but not silky.
-Close to body or slightly wavy.
-Never curls.
+Close to the body or slightly wavy.
+Never frizz.
 Short on the head and front of the limbs.
-On the back of the limbs, it is covered with thicker wool with abundant down, and along the length of the limbs, their height decreases to the wrist (wrist joint) or tarsus (knee tendon), and sometimes the coat descends even lower.
+The back of the limbs is covered with thicker hair with abundant fluff, and along the length of the limbs their height decreases to the wrist ( wrist joint) or tarsus (patellar tendon), and sometimes the hair goes down below.

-COLOR: White and orange, white and black, white and dark brown, with more or less pronounced scattered white spots.
-Piebald or pebbled, sometimes with teak patches on the top and side of the muzzle or limbs.
-Likewise, in the case of the tricolor, there are tawny specks (tinged orange to dark) on the top and sides of the muzzle, above the eyes, on the limbs, on the ribcage and under the base of the tail.
-For any suit, narrow markings are desirable.
-Spontaneous color is not allowed.
+COLOR: White and orange, white and black, white and dark chestnut, with more or less pronounced scattered white spots.
+Piebald or shagreen, sometimes with teak splashes on the top and sides of the muzzle or limbs.
+Likewise, in the case of the tri-color, there are tan spots (shading from orange to dark) on the top and sides of the muzzle, above the eyes, on the legs, on the chest and under the base of the tail.
+For any color, narrow tan marks are desirable.
+Spontaneous coloring is not allowed.

 Height at withers: